DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 title: "How to choose your teacher training course"
 subcategory: Postgraduate teacher training
 description: |-
-  Find out how to choose your postgraduate teacher training course based on your eligibility, the qualifications it awards, and the course provider.
+  Find out how to choose your postgraduate teacher training course based on your eligibility, the qualifications you could get, and the course provider.
 related_content:
     Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" Train to teach if you have a degree : "/train-to-be-a-teacher/if-you-have-a-degree"